Pharmacy Admissions Process & Requirements

-WSOP requires TOEFL scores for non-native English speaking applicants.
+WSoP requires TOEFL scores for non-native English speaking applicants.
 The minimum acceptable score on the TOEFL is 575 (paper-based), 233 (computer-based), or 80 (internet-based).
 Foreign transcripts must be sent to an evaluation service for a course-by course report.
 Send this report directly to PharmCAS.
-Please see www.pharmcas.org for a list of approved foreign evaluation services.
+The PharmCAS website has a list of approved foreign transcript evaluation services.

 Criminal Background Check Requirements

-Students accepted to the Wegmans School of Pharmacy are subject to criminal background checks.
-All accepted students are required to complete this procedure prior to matriculation into the Wegmans School of Pharmacy.
-It is the students responsibility to assume expenses related to this requirement.
-Students must follow procedures for completing a criminal background check as instructed by the Wegmans School of Pharmacy.
+If you are accepted to the Wegmans School of Pharmacy, you will be subject to a criminal background check.
+You are required to complete this procedure prior to matriculation into the Wegmans School of Pharmacy.
+It is your responsibility to assume expenses related to this requirement.
+You must follow procedures for completing a criminal background check as instructed by the Wegmans School of Pharmacy.

 Read the entire Criminal Background Check (CBC) Policy [pdf]

 - Professional Standards for Graduation [pdf]